COVID-19 UPDATE: US MED continues to operate during regular business hours.

 By making a habit of recording each result, you will see how the insulin or medication you take, different foods, and activities affect your blood glucose levels.

-LOG BOOK Patient Instructions: please provide completed log book to your physician and ask that it be included with your medical records.
+LOG BOOK Customer Instructions: please provide completed log book to your physician and ask that it be included with your medical records.
 This will help support payment by your insurance in case your claim is reviewed.
 US MED does not require receipt of this information.

 Why Choose US MED